How to Tell the Truth About Love

-Adapted from Why Me?
+Reprinted with permission from Why Me?
 Why Now?
-Why Not? by Trish Whynot. ©2012 Patricia Whynot.
-Reprinted with permission from the author.
+Why Not?
+Finding Opportunity in Your Obstacles by Trish Whynot.

 Trish Whynot, D.C.Ed, is a holistic counselor, Doctor of Core Education, speaker and writer with a private counseling practice in Middleton, MA.
 She enjoys the outdoors, art, books, photography and the seasons with her family, friends and pets.
 Visit www.TrishWhynot.com or call (978) 314-4545.